GIScience/openrouteservice/docs/run-instance/running-jar.md

 ## Download

-Starting with version 8 you can download the ready to use JAR file from the "Assets" section of the desired release from our github [releases](https://github.com/GIScience/openrouteservice/releases) page.
+Starting with version 8 you can download the ready to use JAR file from the "Assets" section of the desired release from our GitHub [releases](https://github.com/GIScience/openrouteservice/releases) page.

 ## Build